 ALLIANCE AGAINST THE LEADING PLAYER

 You can give the game a theme, an elegant mechanic to invoke the thematically appropriate emotions: the joy of building things, the dread of depleting resources, the uncertainty of combat.
 But if we are talking about a strategy with more then 2 players, it is likely that most of that will be overshadowed by the last few turns when the more logical approach is to do harm to the player who is the most likely one to win.
 On one hand, there is something nice about having everyone team up against a common enemy (player with the most points), but I found this degrades the experience overall.
 Many games I actually like have this flaw: Twilight Imperium, The Rising Sun, Root.

 MODIFY A SET OF RANDOM ELEMENTS

 It is always more fun when instead of taking turns the event happens in an instant.
-For example: "two players rolling a dice and the one with higher number wins" is more fun then Player 1 rolls the dice, resolves his result, then player two rolls his dice.
+For example: "two players rolling a dice and the one with the higher number wins" is more fun then Player 1 rolls the dice, resolves his result, then player two rolls his dice.

 TURNS AFFECT EVERYONE

 Can be great balancing force.
-Usually it is a choice between increasing your power and getting points.
+Usually, it is a choice between increasing your power and getting points.
 So getting a victory point sets the player back a bit.